fractalleaf/fractalleaf.github.io/content/Puzzles/scott.md

 [Link to GitHub repository](https://github.com/fractalleaf/exact-cover)

 In my previous [post]({filename}/Algorithms/dlx.md), I introduced exact cover problems, and described Knuth's DLX algorithm for solving such problems.
-In this notebook, I use the DLX algorithm to solve a famous exact cover problem: [Scott's Pentomino problem]({filename}/pdf/ScottCombiPuz.pdf).
+In this post, I use the DLX algorithm to solve a famous exact cover problem: [Scott's Pentomino problem]({filename}/pdf/ScottCombiPuz.pdf).

 ## Problem statement
 Scott's pentomino problem can be stated as follows: